joseeden/joeden/docs/005-Cybersecurity/006-Identity-and-Access-Management/003-Logical-Access.md

 - Biometrics (implemented on systems like smartphones or laptops)
 - Badge/token readers linked to a system

-These electronic tools play a crucial role in restricting logical access to an asset, independent of an individual's physical access.
+These electronic tools play an important role in restricting logical access to an asset, independent of an individual's physical access.

 ## Discretionary Access Control (DAC)